davidjspooner/repoxy/requirements/general-intro.md

 | Upstream          | The remote artifact service being proxied (Docker Hub, GHCR, registry.terraform.io).     |
 | Mapping           | A glob-style rule that determines which requests a repository instance handles.          |

+### Repository Modes

+Every repository instance ultimately operates in one of two modes:

+1. **Read-only pull-through cache** – Repoxy fronts an upstream registry, handles only GET/HEAD semantics, and optionally stores immutable artifacts locally for faster subsequent pulls.
+This is the default and **only supported mode in the MVP**.
+2. **Writable local origin** – Repoxy would behave like an origin registry with no upstream, accepting writes and serving content from local storage only. **Out of scope for the MVP**; do not build or assume write paths yet.

+When extending repo types, ensure the docs and configuration make the mode explicit.
+Any write-path code must remain disabled until we formally support mode (2).

 ---

 ## 3. Architecture Snapshot